 Kenya General Elections 2013: A Child’s Perspective

 Kenya decides 2013.
-The most expensive election both for the state and aspirants it is said to be.
-The former seeking to avoid the mistakes of the past, notably the 2008 post election violence, in keeping with provisions of the ‘new’ Kenyan constitution.
-The later, well, power remains the name of the game.
+The most expensive election both for the state and aspirants, this Kenya General Elections 2013, it is said to be.
+The expense, we would like to think, stems from the efforts of the former seeking to avoid the mistakes of the past, notably the 2008 post-election violence, in keeping with provisions of the ‘new’ Kenyan constitution.
+For the later, well, power remains the name of the game.

-In the background : images of playing children, a protester, raging flames and a saddened teared child looking into the distance, lost in thought, in search of an answer to rationalize all.
+In the backdrop of this message for restraint were mashed up images of children playing, a protester, raging flames and a particularly emphasized image of a saddened child in tears looking into the distance.
+Lost in thought, seemingly in search of answer to rationalize all.

-The footnote?
-The grim statistics from 2007/2008: 1,300 killed, 633,921 displaced and billions in wealth destroyed.
-A vow not to let that ever happen again, to vote peacefully for a peaceful and united country after the 4th of March 2013.
+And the footnote?
+Grim statistics from 2007/2008 election violence that erupted after disputed general elections: 1,300 killed, 633,921 displaced and billions in wealth destroyed.
+To wrap it all was a solemn self-administered vow not to let such destruction happen ever happen again.
+This ad, the last throw of dice by the government imploring Kenya to vote for a peaceful and united country after the 4th of March 2013.

-On my perimeter wall on the morning of the election day, I chance upon this chalk drawn ‘mural’, no doubt creative works of the neighborhood children.
+Yet in the midst of this high stakes contest between bulls, one that the Swahili quip that it only hurts the grass, on the morning of the election, as I stepped out of my rented abode heading home to cast my vote, it wasn’t hard to miss this chalk drawn ‘mural’.
+No doubt creative works of the neighborhood children.
 Their account of the events of the days gone by, whose culmination is today.